Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 ### GetNestedTypes(BindingFlags bindingAttr)

-When overridden in a derived class, searches for the types nested in the current [Type](#), using the specified binding constraints.
+When overridden in a derived class, searches for the types nested in the current [Type](#) , using the specified binding constraints.

 #### Parameters

 **bindingAttr**
-A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted.
+A bitmask comprised of one or more [BindingFlags](#) that specify how the search is conducted. -or- Zero, to return null.
-    -or-
-    Zero, to return null.

 #### Returns

-An array of [Type](#) objects representing all the types nested in the current [Type](#) that match the specified binding constraints (the search is not recursive), or an empty array of type [Type](#), if no nested types are found that match the binding constraints.
+An array of [Type](#) objects representing all the types nested in the current [Type](#) that match the specified binding constraints (the search is not recursive), or an empty array of type [Type](#) , if no nested types are found that match the binding constraints.